pspete/psPAS/docs/collections/_commands/Set-PASUser.md

         Accept wildcard characters?  false

     -Disabled <Boolean>
-        Whether or not the user will be created as a disbaled user Default is Enabled
+        Whether or not the user will be created as a disabled user Default is Enabled

         Required?                    false